How to Freeze a Cake Before Frosting It

 - When do I freeze a cake?

-- Do I crumb coat or dirty ice it before I freeze it?
+- Should I crumb coat or dirty ice it before I freeze it?

 - Do I crumb coat it after I freeze it?